 The EUV is the value of the site in its current use.
 The site’s current land use is a boatyard which has a very low value.
-The site has no AUV because the land uses are determined by the Sites and Housing site allocation Policy SP7.
+The AUV is determined by the Sites and Housing site allocation Policy SP7.
 The last two planning applications were not acceptable for a variety of reasons, and were determined under the background of different Development Plan policies.
 Therefore, the design and configurations of the previous planning applications cannot be considered as offering realistic alternative land values as each would have required a significant re-design in order to comply with policies at the time.

-The site is currently in the hands of administrators who will be aiming to realise the property in order to make a distribution to creditors of Spring Residential Ltd. The developer who purchases the site will also have been expected to consider the financial implications of all policy requirements when making an offer for the site.
+It is understood that the majority of the site was put under contract to a private company in October 2013.
+It is expected that the purchaser considered the financial implications of all policy requirements and site specific constraints when making an offer for the site.
 It is accepted that they will seek to make an appropriate profit from development of the site.
 However, the City Council will not accept an applicant arguing a case for non-viability if the price paid for the land was inflated having not taken into account the full policy requirements and the site specific constraints.

 The requirements of Sites and Housing Plan Policy SP7, as with any other site allocation or planning policy requirement, will impact upon the land value as explained above.
 However, the Brief does not place new onerous requirements which would affect the overall viability of the site when considered against the site’s Existing Use Value of a boatyard.
 In addition, the introduction in Oxford of the Community Infrastructure Levy in Oct 2013 will reduce the financial contributions expected from the development compared to the previous S106 mechanism because CIL is not expected from affordable housing.

 All the requirements of the Brief are considered to be within the scope of Policy SP7.
-Any argument that the Brief has introduced an additional requirement for a new bridge compared to Policy SP7, which refers to ‘an improved crossing’, will be challenged.
-Firstly, there has never been any other realistic option to improve the crossing other than a new bridge.
-Secondly, up until the receipt of the Sites and Housing Plan Inspector’s Report in Jan 2013, a new bridge had always been a requirement of the draft site allocation Policy SP7 and the previous Policy DS.13 (Oxford Local Plan 2001-2016).
-Between Jan 2013 and the publication of the draft of this Brief (Sep 2013) the site was not been sold to a developer and therefore the requirement for a bridge in this Brief will have had a neutral effect on the land value compared to pre-Jan 2013.
+Any argument that the Brief has introduced an additional requirement for a new bridge compared to Policy SP7, which refers to ‘an improved crossing’, will be challenged as there has never been any other realistic option to improve the crossing other than a new bridge.

 The City Council consider that the site can deliver the requirements of the site and result in a residual value greater than the Existing Use Value as long as the developer pays an appropriate price for the land having considered all the financial implications of policy.
-Jericho Wharf Trust are confident that they can deliver a residual land value higher than the EUV without having to compromise on policy requirements.
+Jericho Wharf Trust were confident that they could have delivered a residual land value higher than the EUV without having to compromise on policy requirements.

 Community Infrastructure Levy

-The City Council expect to adopt its Community Infrastructure Levy (CIL) charging schedule in Oct 2013.
+The City Council adopted its Community Infrastructure Levy (CIL) charging schedule in Oct 2013 and it came into effect on 21st Oct 2013.
 CIL rates are calculated by square metre of development.
 Further information is available in the Council’s CIL Charging Schedule.

 Water supply